The Volunteer — Bill Hillman

 through Canada, the United States and England.

-repository for his videotapes, movie DVDs and records.
-Then there are the
+is the repository for his videotapes, movie DVDs and records.
+Then there

-gathered during their trips to the Far East.
-Most of the Hillman interests
+origin, gathered during their trips to the Far East.
+Most of the Hillman

-responsible for courses in Computer Integration and Journalism when, in
+University, responsible for courses in Computer Integration and Journalism

-2008, health concerns slowed him down and he retired – but only from teaching!
+when, in 2008, health concerns slowed him down and he retired – but only

-It was his interest in computers, research and writing, combined with his
+from teaching!
+It was his interest in computers, research and writing,

 The Job — Webmaster